Industry Participation

 BW is a member of the Maritime Anti-Corruption Network (MACN), a global business network working towards the vision of a maritime industry free of corruption.
 Alongside BW Epic Kosan, BW LPG, Hafnia and Navigator Gas, BW Group actively supports MACN’s efforts to promote good corporate practices in the maritime industry for tackling bribes, facilitation payments and other forms of corruption.

 BW continues to uphold high ethical standards, following strict anti-bribery policies.
-In September 2023, Dorte Thuesen Christensen, Vice President of Operations and Claims at Hafnia, was elected to the MACN Board of Directors.
+In October 2025, Dorte Thuesen Christensen, Vice President of Operations and Claims at Hafnia, was appointed Vice-Chair of the MACN Board of Directors, having first been elected to the Board in September 2023.